DBK333/Omero-DataPortal/InstallationOmeroWithOIDC/README.md

 ### Prerequisites

-Ensure you have the following ports open:
+Ensure the following ports are open:
 - OMERO Web and Server
-- Ngrok, OpenLDAP and Keycloak
+- Ngrok, OpenLDAP, and Keycloak
-- Refer to [Security and Ports](https://github.com/DBK333/Omero-DataPortal/blob/main/SECURITY.MD) for detailed port configuration number.
+- Refer to [Security and Ports](https://github.com/DBK333/Omero-DataPortal/blob/main/SECURITY.MD) for detailed port configuration numbers.
 - **For Nectar VM users:** Create a security group with the necessary ports open.
-The setup script only configures the firewall, not the security group.
+The setup script configures the firewall but does not modify the security group.

-Ensure you have the following:
+Ensure you have:
-- An **NGROK account** (for authentication token)
+- An **NGROK account** (for authentication token generation)

 ### Clone the Repository